oxyoung/Fashion-MNIST-Dataset-Classification/README.md

 3. Profile the training process by collecting runtime statistics.
 4. Randomly Visualize 400 images from the dataset in TensorBoard using t-SNE and PCA.

-Besides, the following addtional tasks are so done:
+Besides, the following addtional tasks are also done:
 1. Compare three gradient methods.
 (Adam, GradientDescent, Momentum)
 2. Compare two regularization methods.
-(Batch Normalization and drop out)
+(Drop out and Batch Normalization)